pallets/flask/docs/quickstart.rst

 Flask will look for templates in the `templates` folder.
-So if your application is a module, that folder is next to that module, if it's a pacakge it's actually inside your package:
+So if your application is a module, that folder is next to that module, if it's a package it's actually inside your package:

 **Case 1**: a module::